AKHughes1994/polkat/README.md

 ### Note: No Polarization Angle Calibrator?

-If no polang calibrator is available, leave `POLANG_NAME = ''`.
+If no polang calibrator is available, make sure `POLANG_NAME = ''`.
 The primary (e.g., J1939) must be unpolarized.
 You can recover total polarization (but not separate linear from circular).

 ---